Martin-Baker MB 5: Design and development

 Martin-Baker Aircraft began the MB 5 as the second Martin-Baker MB 3 prototype, designed to Air Ministry Specification F.18/39 for an agile, sturdy Royal Air Force fighter, able to fly faster than 400 mph.
 After the first MB 3 crashed in 1942, killing Val Baker, the second prototype was delayed.
-A modified MB 3 with a Rolls-Royce Griffon engine, rather than the Napier Sabre of the MB 3, was planned as the MB 4, but a full redesign was chosen instead.
+The late delivery of the first MB.3 had already lost any chance of a production contract.
+A modified MB 3 with a Rolls-Royce Griffon engine, rather than the Napier Sabre of the MB 3, was planned as the MB 4 (Note: The Bristol Centaurus was considered at one stage for the MB.4), but a full redesign was chosen instead.

 The redesigned aircraft, designated MB 5, used wings similar to the MB 3, but had an entirely new steel-tube fuselage.
 Power came from a Rolls-Royce Griffon 83 liquid-cooled V-12 engine, producing 2,340 hp (1,745 kW) and driving two three-bladed contra-rotating propellers.
-Armament was four 20 mm Hispano cannon, mounted in the wings outboard of the widely spaced retractable undercarriage.
+Armament was four 20 mm Hispano cannon (reduced from the MB.3's six), mounted in the wings outboard of the widely spaced retractable undercarriage.
 A key feature of the design was ease of manufacture and maintenance: much of the structure was box-like, favouring straight lines and simple conformation.
-It was built under the same contract that covered the building of the MB 3.
+It was built under the F.18/39 contract which covered the building of three MB 3.

 Flight testing

 The first flight of the MB 5 prototype, serial R2496, took place on 23 May 1944.
 Performance was considered outstanding by test pilots, and the cockpit layout was praised by the Aeroplane and Armament Experimental Establishment (A&AEE).
 The accessibility of the fuselage for maintenance was excellent, thanks to a system of detachable panels.
 According to test pilot Capt.
 Eric Brown (1948):

-Acknowledged as one of the best aerobatic pilots in the UK, S/L Janusz Żurakowski from the A&AEE at RAF Boscombe Down gave a spectacular display at the Farnborough Air Show in June 1946, with the Martin-Baker MB 5, an aircraft he considered superlative and better in many ways than the Spitfire.
+Acknowledged as one of the best aerobatic pilots in the UK, Squadron Leader Janusz Żurakowski, test pilot at the A&AEE at RAF Boscombe Down gave a display at the Farnborough Air Show in June 1946, with the Martin-Baker MB 5, an aircraft he considered superlative and better in many ways than the Spitfire.

 An MB 5 replica, nearing completion As of 2006.

 If serial production had been authorised, the aircraft would have served over Germany during the Second World War.
 Instead, the RAF directed its attention towards jet-powered fighters.
 The Rolls-Royce Griffon engine failed when the MB 5 was being demonstrated to Prime Minister Winston Churchill, the Chief of the Air Staff and a host of other VIPs at an important display of British and captured German aircraft at Farnborough.
 Michael Bowyer states that Martin-Baker may have lacked both facilities and sufficient government support to engage in large-scale production.
-The company's slow progress with the machine could have been due to a lack of facilities.
+The company's slow progress in preparing the machine was partly due to a lack of facilities.

 The original MB 5 was reputedly destroyed on a gunnery range.
 Martin-Baker went on to become one of the world's leading builders of ejection seats.